 12. Review the information and click Save These Results and Close Worksheet.

-13. The shop Labor Cost per Hour will populate with the information from the worksheet.
+Note: The shop Labor Cost per Hour will automatically populate with the information from the worksheet.

-(B) Default Minimum Margin: This is the lowest minimum margin you want to maintain on average and is used on parts using Cost-Plus pricing unless this number is changed on a specific part.
+This value represents the minimum margin you want to maintain on average.
+It is applied to all parts using Cost-Plus pricing, unless a different margin is specified for an individual part.

 3. Enter the Minimum Profit Required.